 What if I am not satisfied with the outcome of my application?

 If you are not satisfied with the decision regarding your Right To Information application you can ask for a review, including:

-- An Internal Review, where a more senior person to the original decision maker will review you application and inform you of their decision, including the reasons why the original decision was confirmed, modified, or overturned.
+- An Internal Review, where a more senior person to the original decision maker will review your application and inform you of their decision, including the reasons why the original decision was confirmed, modified, or overturned.

 - An External Review, which can be addressed to the Information Commissioner.
 The Commissioner may change or confirm the original decision made on your RTI or PI application request or may mediate a solution between yourself and Council.